tyu0912/w251_work/hw3/README.md

 2. Broker
 3. Forwarder

 Each part has its own bash script to run that will trigger its respective Dockerfile, config files, and app components.
 This was done to make each part more unit testable.
 To get everything up and running, first use the `run_network.sh` script which sets up a user-defined bridge network for the whole thing.
-The main parts can be brought up in any other after that.
+The main parts can be brought up in any order after that.

 Per the diagram, the pictures from the camera are captured by OpenCV which will then pass on the message to a Mosquitto broker.
 This broker then passes the message to the forwarder which launches it to the instance for further processing.
 More details can be found via the line comments of each file.

 ## 2. Instance